Creed-Petitt/Creed-Petitt/README.md

 **`Software Engineer (Backend, Systems, Cloud)`**

-Hey there, thanks for stopping by.
+Hey, thanks for stopping by.

 ### Languages and Tools